Berzel/hubsell/README.md

 # Hubsell: Coding Assignment

 ## Live Preview
-You can view a live version of this app [here](https://hubsell.vercel.app/)
+You can view a demo version of this app [here](https://hubsell.vercel.app/)

 ## How to run locally